reswitched/pegaswitch/README.md

 C:\pegaswitch\> node start.js --logfile log.txt
 ```

-If you encounter problems using pegaswitch on Windows, we suggest installing through WSL.
+If you encounter problems using pegaswitch on Windows, we suggest using Docker.

+NOTE: If running inside docker container inside Windows, this does not apply.

 License
 =======